-Compared to the rest of the Metropolitan Los Angeles market, the Newport Center submarket has more expensive rates, and you'll need to make a great offer to be in this hot submarket.
+Compared to the rest of the Metropolitan Los Angeles market, the Newport Center region has higher rates, and you'll need to pay a premium to be in this hot submarket.

-In the last 90 days, 44 listings have come on the market, so you'll want to check back regularly for new listings.
-About 41% of the available leases in the Newport Center are subleases, so you might be able to sign a shorter term by taking over a previous lease.
-There aren't many listings below 2,000 square feet available, so finding a space for a small business might be tough.
+In the last 90 days, 44 listings have been posted online, so you'll want to check back regularly for new listings.
+About 7% of the available leases in the Newport Center are subleases, so you will probably have to focus your search on direct office leases.
+There aren't many listings below 2,000 square feet on the market, so finding a space for a small business might be tough.

-Even though the median size is 3,090 sqft, there are still 0 spaces below 2,000 sqft.
-Most properties in this market are around 7 stories.
-Most buildings in this region were built in 1981 and are Class A.
+Even though the median size is 3,140 sqft, there are still 0 listings below 2,000 sqft.
+Most buildings in this region are approximately 7 stories.
+Most buildings in this market were built in 1981 and are Class A.

-Arts, entertainment, and restaurants are the dominant industries in this market.
-Commute by walking is the most popular way to get to work amongst Newport Center folk.
+Arts, entertainment, and restaurants are the dominant industries in this region.
+Commute by walking is the most popular way to get to work amongst Newport Center occupants.
 Commuting close to 30 minutes a day is the norm for those who opt to reside in this part of town.